🌪️ Weather the Storm with the Weathervane Quilt Block

 Cutting is simple and quick because it's all squares—no triangles.
 Not.a.single.one!

-Since the triangle squares are made 8 at a time, you'll only need a total of 2 different squares to make them.
+Since the half square triangles are made 8-at-a-time, you'll only need 2 different squares to make them.

 The #1 and #2 squares are oversized.
-The resulting HST will be cut to size after stitching.
+The resulting HST will be trimmed down after stitching.

 Generations Quilt Patterns logo